City's Big Rivals and Rivalries

 The Bury rivalry ran alongside the emergence of The York Nomad Society.
 Originally founded to provide reliable (and cheap) travel to away games, they were also keen to uphold club honour and look out for each other.

 Doncaster emerged as rivals in the 1980s as Denis Smith’s side took Division 4 by storm with Doncaster trying to join the party.
 The era saw City have the upper hand on the pitch.
-The games saw big crowds and a memorable 5-0 City win in a League Cup tie, not doubt the rivalry fuelled by Billy Brenner’s presence and the popular press perception that he was building big things at Doncaster.
+The games saw big crowds and a memorable 5-0 City win in a League Cup tie, no doubt the rivalry fuelled by Billy Brenner’s presence and the popular press perception that he was building big things at Doncaster.

 At the same time, Hull were a big rival whose fans caused mayhem after an Associate Members Cup game in February 1984 when many of their large following overturned cars and smashed house windows in the terraced streets around Bootham Crescent.